Required visa to Transit Through Thailand

 For all other passengers who are in transit, you will require an eVisa for transit through Thailand if your total transit time exceeds 12 hours.

 Note: Pakistani passengers are the exception to this rule as all Pakistani citizens wishing to transit through Thailand will require a visa to do so, regardless of the airline they are flying on or the length of the transit time.

 Things to keep in mind when applying for the transit Thailand visa online

 If it transpires that you do indeed require a Thai eVoa for transit, then you should keep the following things in mind:

 - There are strict rules regarding the Thailand Visa Photo Requirements including that two photos need to be submitted, that they must be color photos and that your head must take up 70-80% of the photo.

 - It is essential that you print off and bring the visa with you for the airport authorities.
 If you have not received it within a few days then be sure to check your spam folder.

-- There is currently no charge for the Thai electronic visa on arrival but, from 31st October 2019, those wishing to obtain the visa on arrival will be required to pay 2,000 Thai Bahts.
+- There is currently no charge for the Thai electronic visa on arrival but, from 30th of April, 2020, those wishing to obtain the visa on arrival will be required to pay 2,000 Thai Bahts.
 You should have this money ready in local currency.